-As prescribed under Part D' of Schedule V read with Regulation 17 (5) of theListing Regulations a declaration signed by the Chairman affirming compliance with theCode of Conduct by the Directors and Senior Management Personnel of the Company for theFinancial Year 2016-2017 is annexed to and forms part of the Report on CorporateGovernance' forming part of this Annual Report.
+As prescribed under Part D' of Schedule V read with Regulation 17 (5) of theListing Regulations a declaration signed by the Chairman affirming compliance with theCode of Conduct by the Directors and Senior Management Personnel of the Company for theFinancial Year 2018-19 is annexed to and forms part of the Report on CorporateGovernance' forming part of this Annual Report.

-During the year the Company was not required to transfer any amount to the InvestorEducation and Protection Fund.
+During the year under review the Company was not required to transfer any amount and/or shares to the Investor Education and Protection Fund.

 23. CHANGES IN STRUCTURE OF SHARE CAPITAL IF ANY

 24. SUBSIDIARIES JOINT VENTURES AND ASSOCIATE COMPANIES

 The Company does not have any Subsidiary Joint Venture or Associate Company (ies) forthe year under review.